|

 a sequence in which the title character travels through

-Warner Bros studios with his bike, and stumbles upon
+Warner Bros studios with his bike.
+He stumbles upon

-a Godzilla film in progress with the nuclear menace
+many movies in production, including a Godzilla film in progress.
+In the sequence the nuclear menace

 |